Dante364/day-care/README.md

 <h3>Input/Output</h3>
 <b>Input</b>: User data, day care details, scheduling information.<br>
 <b>Output</b>: Management reports, billing information, schedules.

-## Key Files
-app/Http/Controllers/: Contains the controllers which handle the HTTP requests and return responses.<br>
-app/Models/: Contains the Eloquent models which interact with the database.<br>
-database/migrations/: Contains the database migration files which manage the database schema.<br>
-resources/views/: Contains the Blade templates which render the HTML views.<br>
-routes/web.php: Defines the web routes for the application.<br>
-routes/api.php: Defines the API routes for the application.<br>
-.env: Environment configuration file for managing environment-specific settings.<br>
-composer.json: Lists the Composer dependencies for the project.<br>
-package.json: Lists the NPM dependencies for the project.<br>
-artisan: Laravel's command-line interface for running various Artisan commands.<br>

 <!-- CONTRIBUTING -->

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.